 The name of the game is productivity, and more so for startups.
-For instance, when an entrepreneur starts putting their vision into action, they need a solid team and a great product that is market related.
-However, there is one aspect that can’t be overlooked – time − your most precious commodity.
-Each day that passes uncaptured, is a day lost, with possibly a potential rival entering the market.
-However, if startup companies understood how to best use a virtual assistant to their benefit, this would be a game-changer for them.
+For instance, when entrepreneurs implement their vision, they need a solid team and a market-related product.
+However, one aspect can’t be overlooked – time − your most precious commodity.
+Each day that passes uncaptured is a day lost, with possibly a potential rival entering the market.
+However, if startup companies understood how to use a virtual assistant to their benefit in the best way, this would be a game-changer for them.

 Virtual assistants and startups

 A virtual assistant, also known as an online assistant, is a person who works remotely.
 But what do virtual assistants do?
 There are two groups of virtual assistants.
 The first group works on non-core tasks such as data entry, personal services, or bookkeeping.